 One of my all-time favorite movies is The Holiday.
 The film begins with an epic monologue by one of the main characters, Iris, about love—not head-over-heels or soulmate love, but the love that Iris calls “the cruelest kind.
 The one that almost kills its victims.”
 Unrequited love.

 You may have heard of it.
 Unrequited love is when a person loves someone who doesn’t love them back.
-It could be someone they are in a relationship with or simply a friend, colleague, or acquaintance.
+It could be someone they are in a relationship with or simply a friend, a coworker who you have feelings for or an acquaintance.
 Unlike infatuation, the one who loves still wants the best for the other person; it’s just the other person doesn't reciprocate their romantic feelings.

 Maybe you’ve been in this one-sided situation; you loved someone who didn’t feel the same way.
 Perhaps you’re even in that situation now.
 Unrequited love comes in many forms, from wanting a person who doesn’t want you back, to being in love with someone who isn’t available, to wanting back an ex who has already moved on.